The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 It’s not always prudent to try and implement everything as quickly as possible.

 Adopting a CMMS has a learning curve for everyone involved, not just for the employees submitting work orders.
-It can be helpful to start the CMMS in one area to demonstrate its worth before rolling it out to the rest of the company.
+It can be helpful to first integrate the CMMS in one area to demonstrate its worth before rolling it out to the rest of the company.

 #7.
 Provide Training